-The event will kick off with welcoming remarks from its organisers.
+The event kicked off with welcoming remarks from its organisers.
 AWEPA’s President, Minister of State Ms. Miet Smet, will join the Speaker of the Kenyan Senate, Hon.
 Ekwee D. Ethuro, and the General Secretary of the IPU, Mr. Martin Chungong, in welcoming participants and outlining the importance of strengthening the role of parliament in development cooperation.

-This topic will then be further explored during a briefing by the GPEDC Steering Committee on the work of this multi-stakeholder partnership.
-This will include a reflection on the specific role of parliaments in supporting the country-level work of the partnership.
+This topic was further explored during a briefing by the GPEDC Steering Committee on the work of this multi-stakeholder partnership.
+This included a reflection on the specific role of parliaments in supporting the country-level work of the partnership.

-Throughout the day, a number of strategies will be developed including how to strengthen Official Development Assistance through parliamentary oversight, mobilise domestic resources and leverage public and private partnerships.
+Throughout the day, a number of strategies were developed including how to strengthen Official Development Assistance through parliamentary oversight, mobilise domestic resources and leverage public and private partnerships.

-The Forum will close with the adoption of a Parliamentary Statement to the HLM2 of the GPEDC.
+The Forum closed with the adoption of a Parliamentary Statement to the HLM2 of the GPEDC.